TheGreyGhost/MinecraftByExample/README.md

   - [MBE45][45] - custom commands

 ### Particles - particle effects
-  - X [MBE50][50] - shows how to use vanilla Particles; also how to generate your own custom Particles
+  - [MBE50][50] - shows how to use vanilla Particles; also how to generate your own custom Particles

 ### Network
-  - X [MBE60][60] - send network messages between client and server
+  - [MBE60][60] - send network messages between client and server

 ### Configuration GUI
   - X [MBE70][70] - configuration file linked to the "mod options" button GUI on the mods list screen